The warm sun on our backs.

 Go right and you soon come to a place where you can beach your board for a one-mile hike to Uluwehi Falls (Secret Falls).
 The 120-foot waterfall is only accessible from the Wailua River, and it’s a memorable trek through the rainforest to get there.

 Depending on your sense of adventure, it may be memorable in a good way – or bad.
 Expect the trail to be muddy.
 And rooty.
-And you’ll wade through a stream while hanging on to a rope.
+And you have to wade through a stream while hanging on to a rope.

-But then you reach the pool at the base of the beautiful booming waterfall, where you can swim in the refreshingly cool water and rinse off all that icky mud.
+But you soon reach the pool at the base of the beautiful booming waterfall.
+Here, you can swim in the refreshingly cool water and rinse off all that icky mud.
 (The falls also make for a good picnic spot to eat lunch.)

 Now you need to hike back.
 And get muddy feet again.
 Hmmm… Maybe just embrace the mud rather than fight it?